 Having said that, European manufacturers are allowed to use seven proven UVA filters whilst the FDA in the USA only allows three, meaning that technically a European product has the potential to be more effective than an American-made product.

 SPF is only relevant to UVB light.
 PPD – Persistent Pigment Darkening is one way of measuring UVA light but is now considered out-dated.
-The PA++ system, developed in the Far East is another method used – however neither of these are allowed when making broad spectrum claims in the USA.
+The PA++ system, developed in the East Asia is another method used – however neither of these are allowed when making broad spectrum claims in the USA.
 It’s enough to make you tear your hair out.